-The paper is due by 4:00pm tomorrow (Wednesday, January 18th).
-You may hand it in personally to me, place it in the homework collection box if I have placed it outside my office door, or just slip it under my office door.
+The paper is due by 4:00pm tomorrow (Wednesday, January 22nd).
+You may hand it in personally to me, place it in the homework collection box, or just slip it under my office door.
 This assignment also includes a short one-on-one meeting with me in my office after I have read your essay.
 Sign up for this appointment when you drop off your paper.
 Please bring a photo of yourself, with which you are willing to part, to the meeting (you do not need to have the photo when you turn in your essay).
 This meeting and the photo help me get to know each of you I do not, and catch up with those of you I do.
 Your grade on this assignment will be based on whether you address all the topics requested, as well as the quality of your writing (including good grammar and typography) and your prompt attendance at our meeting, photo in hand.
 It is critical that you are on time for your appointment!
 This assignment is worth 20 points.
-Note: if you had me for class in a previous semester you do not need to bring a photo, but you should make sure this essay is different from the essay(s) you gave me then.
-It should update any of the topics listed above that have changed or discuss further topics you think are especially important to who you are.
+Note: if you had me for class in a previous semester you do not need to bring a photo.